+and for each qubit, the angles $\gamma^1_i$, $\gamma^2_i$, $\gamma^3_i$ are drawn according to a circular unitary ensemble (an overall phase is ignored) following Refs.~\cite{brydges2019probing,mueller2023quantum}.
+A drawback of this approach is that it does not maintain the symmetry structure of $\rho_A$, as it randomizes over the whole Hilbert space instead of each symmetry block of $\rho_A$.
+Such a symmetry-ignorant randomization mixes different symmetry sectors, resulting in an outcome that is inaccessible to any physical time-evolved quantum state.
+We choose it, nonetheless, to avoid the larger circuit depth associated with a symmetry-conscious randomization such as that proposed in Ref.~\cite{bringewatt2023randomized}.
+We note that a symmetry-conscious scheme would significantly reduce the measurement cost, as the sampling cost would only scale as the size of the symmetry block instead of the Hilbert-space size.
+It would thus simplify the classical optimization significantly.
+However, because the single-qubit scheme is tomographically complete, one can still reconstruct, approximately, the symmetry structure from the data.

-We compare the relative frequencies of the different bitstrings $b$ to the prediction based on an approximate EH inspired by the Bisognano-Wichmann (BW) theorem~\cite{bisognano1975duality,bisognano1976duality}.
+The classical post-analysis of the randomized measurement results consists of comparing the relative frequencies of the different bitstrings $b$ to the prediction based on an approximate EH inspired by the Bisognano-Wichmann (BW) theorem~\cite{bisognano1975duality,bisognano1976duality}.
 Explicitly, we assume that $H_{\rm E}(t)$ is a linear combination of $k-$local terms $\mathcal{O}_i$, i.e.

 To find a suitable set of operators $\{ O_i \}$, we proceed as follows.
 Starting from the operator content of the physical Hamiltonian in \Eq{eq:Z2Hamiltonian}, containing at most $4$-local terms ($2$-local in the dual formulation), new operators are generated iteratively by forming non-trivial commutators from the existing set.
 This process can be halted after two iterations (`commutators of commutators') resulting in a maximum of $7$-local operators within the LGT framework (or $3$-local in the dual formulation).
-We exclude operators that violate the Gauss laws and those that can be related to others upon application of the Gauss-laws.
-To ensure Hermiticity, we adjust prefactors and create linear combinations with conjugates~\footnote{If this iteration were continued, eventually one would end up with an exponentially large set of all possible operators.
-Our approach is based on a purely heuristic observation that, in practice, only polynomial many (quasi)local operators are required to accurately reproduce the state $\rho_A(t)$ with exponential accuracy~\cite{kokail2021entanglement,kokail2021quantum}.}.
-To find the parameters $\beta_i$, a global optimization routine, based on standard \textsc{Matlab} libraries~\cite{matlabopt}, is used to determine the parameterization that most closely reproduces all measurements (refer to Appendix \ref{app:EHTanalysis} for details).